SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 "Without catching the exception, the runtime error MOVE_CAST_ERROR "occurs.
 There is no syntax error at compile time.
-The static type of "tdo_gen_obj is more generic than the static type of the target variable.
+The static type of "tdo_gen_obj is more general than the static type of the target variable.
 "The error occurs when trying to downcast, and the dynamic type is used.
 TRY.
     tdo_table = CAST #( tdo_gen_obj ).
   CATCH cx_sy_move_cast_error.
 ENDTRY.
-"Note: tdo_table sill points to the reference as assigned above after trying "to downcast in the TRY control structure.
+"Note: tdo_table still points to the reference as assigned above after trying "to downcast in the TRY control structure.

 "Using CASE TYPE OF and IS INSTANCE OF statements, you can check if downcasts